nikitavoloboev/data/productivity/flow/my-workflow.md

 - Trello - Public and personal boards.

 ## Time management
-- Fantastical - I plan my work for the entire day ahead of me and my dad is primarily guided by the events I create.
+- Fantastical - I plan my work for the entire day ahead of me and my day is primarily guided by the events I create.

 ## Knowledge Indexing
 - SnippetsLab - Snippets of code / snippets of knowledge (facts/reference).